Struggle to End Long Term Solitary

 On July 8, 2013, more than 30,000 prisoners went on a hunger strike in support of the five core demands of prisoners at Pelican Bay State Prison.
 This was the third hunger strike since July 1, 2011 in support of their efforts to end long term solitary confinement.
-Their demands prompted key legislators--Assembly Public Safety Chairperson Tom Ammiano and Senate Public Safety Committee Chair Loni Hancock to issue a joint statement recognizing the legitimacy of their demands and promising reforms.
+Their demands prompted key legislators--Assembly Public Safety Chairperson Tom Ammiano and Senate Public Safety Committee Chair Loni Hancock to propose legislation to partially meet those demands, but the bills were gutted by Governor Brown's office and failed to pass.

 For further updates and background information on the hunger strikes of 2011 and 2013: Prisoner Hunger Strike Solidarity Blog and our Hunger Strike page.
 Read why prisoners participated in this protest and understand their demands.